utiasASRL/dr_ba/README.md

-# DRPoGO: Direct Radar Map Alighnment for Loop Closure in Pose Graph Optimization
+# Dr-BA: Separable Optimization for Direct Radar Bundle Adjustment & Localization
-This repository provides the codebase for radar-based coarse registration and evaluation against ground truth.
-The pipeline includes local map generation using DRO, loop closure proposal using RaPlace, and pose graph optimization.
+This repository provides the codebase for radar-based bundle adjustment and localization.
+The pipeline includes local map generation using DRO, loop closure proposal using RaPlace, pose graph optimization using Dr-PoGO, bundle adjustment using Dr-BA, and direct localization using DRL.
+Please refer to our paper for full details: https://arxiv.org/abs/2605.07041.

 ## Dependencies